 We hope the information below will help you plan your admission process.
-Menlo uses the Ravenna-Hub platform for registration to virtual events and the application.
+Menlo uses the Ravenna-Hub platform for registration for admission events and the application.

 Ravenna Set-Up Steps